 In case your Napoleonic history is rusty, those achievements include a civil code, the Legion of Honor, large-scale works, a commercial code, court of audit, University of France, Council of State, pacification of the nation, administrative centralization, and Concordat (a treaty between the Vatican and secular government).
 No wonder it's been said the Napoleon was "the most competent human who ever lived."

-This small-group, semi-private tour takes you back in time to experience some of the most exciting events in French military history.
-For two-and-a-half hours you are immersed in the past from Louis XIV to World War Two.
+This semi-private tour takes you back in time to experience some of the most exciting events in French military history.
+For two hours you are immersed in the past from Louis XIV to Napoleon to World War Two.
+Also available as a private tour.

 Check the complete list of Paris hotels to find current sale prices on rooms in every arrondissement.
 Save 10%, 20%… or even more! |